tinymce/tinymce-docs/_includes/configuration/content-css.md

 ## content_css

 This option enables you to specify a custom CSS file that extends the theme content CSS.
-This CSS file is the one used within the editor (the editable area).
+This CSS file is the one used within the editor's editable area.
 This option can also be a comma separated list of URLs.

-If you specify a relative path, it is resolved in relation to the URL of the (HTML) file that includes TinyMCE, NOT relative to TinyMCE itself.
+If you specify a relative path, it is resolved in relation to the URL of the (HTML) file that includes TinyMCE, **not** relative to TinyMCE itself.

-Absolute path:
+**Type:** `String`

+**Absolute path example:**

 ```js
 // File: http://domain.mine/mysite/index.html